 CAs shall specify a process by which the issuing CA or the RA performs validation of authority in their CPS.
-One of the following verification can be conducted to validate an individual, who may request a certificate application or revocation that asserts organizational authority:
+One of the following verifications can be conducted to validate an individual, who may request a certificate application or revocation that asserts organizational authority:

-- (1) Confirming the organization through third-party identity verification service or database, documents issued by government or authorized organizations. - (2) Using telephone, postal letter, e-mail or any equivalent way to confirm that the individual affiliated with the above organization who confirms the individual's authority. - (3) Confirming that the individual represents the organization through face-to-face cross-checking at the counter or other trustworthy communication methods.
+- (1) Confirming the organization legal existence through third-party identity verification service or database, documents issued by government or authorized organizations, an attestation letter written by a government official, lawyer, or accountant, or a site visit by the issuing CA or a third party who is acting as an agent for the issuing CA; - (2) Using telephone, postal letter, e-mail not provided by the individual or any equivalent way to confirm that the individual affiliated with the certificate subject (organization or company) and is authorized to represent the certificate subject; or - (3) Confirming that the individual represents the organization through face-to-face cross-checking of the identity at the counter or other trustworthy communication methods.